MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vpn.md

 # Connect an on-premises network to Azure using a VPN gateway

-This reference architecture shows how to extend an on-premises network to Azure, using a site-to-site virtual private network (VPN).
-Traffic flows between the on-premises network and an Azure Virtual Network (VNet) through an IPSec VPN tunnel. [**Deploy this solution**](#deploy-the-solution).
+This reference architecture shows how to extend a network on premises or on Azure Stack to Azure, using a site-to-site virtual private network (VPN).
+Traffic flows between the on-premises network and an Azure Virtual Network (VNet) through an IPSec VPN tunnel or through the Azure Stack multitenant VPN gateway. [**Deploy this solution**](#deploy-the-solution).

 ![Hybrid network spanning on-premises and Azure infrastructures](./images/vpn.png)